 While sea turtles spend most of their time at sea, they must come to land to nest and deposit their eggs.
-Through factors like climate change, coastal development, and activity near beaches, sea turtle nesting grounds are being disturbed and destroyed.
+Through factors like climate change, coastal development, and activity near beaches, sea turtles’ nesting grounds are being disturbed and destroyed.

 Sea turtle nesting habits are of particular interest to those concerned with conservation.
 As we learn more about their nesting habits, we can do more to protect the various sea turtle species around the world.

 The short answer is that sea turtles nest on beaches.
 If you are asking about which beaches, there are many.
-As of 2019, there were more than 1,300 known nesting sites in just the Wider Caribbean Region.
+As of 2019, there were more than 1,300 sea turtle nests in just the Wider Caribbean Region.

 Many return to the same beach for nesting.
 If not the same beach, most turtles will return to a beach within 35 miles of where they hatched or nested in the past.

-There is no single answer to this question about the nesting habits of sea turtle populations.
+There is no single answer to when is sea turtle nesting season.
 The answer depends on the type of sea turtle and the conditions at the location.
-For example, Florida sea turtle nesting habits might differ from sea turtles in India.
+For example, Florida sea turtles’ nesting season might differ from the nesting season for sea turtles in India.

-Depending on a variety of factors, sea turtle nesting usually starts toward the end of January and tapers off during October.
+Depending on a variety of factors, sea turtles nesting season usually starts toward the end of January and tapers off during October.
 It is also important to note that sea turtles will nest multiple times per season.
 Most will only nest 2-3 times per season, but female leatherbacks nest about 5-7 times per season.

-Building a nest for the eggs is an important part of sea turtle nesting habits.
+Building a nest for the eggs is an important part of sea turtles’ nesting habits.
 The nest not only plays a critical role in the incubation process, but it also protects the eggs from predators.

 With the pit dug, the nesting mother will get in the pit and use her rear flippers to dig an egg chamber.
 The female turtle will lay about 80-120 eggs in the chamber.

 Hiding the eggs is another vital step in the nesting habits of sea turtles.
 With the eggs laid, the turtle will cover them with sand and fill in the body chamber.
 She will then work with her flippers to pack the sand down and disguise the nest.

-After laying eggs and disguising the nest, the female sea turtle will head back to the sea.
-She will not return to assist their hatchlings.
+After laying eggs and disguising their sea turtle nests, females will head back to the sea.
+They will not return to assist their hatchlings.